Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-12-choosing-a-tool-for-blogging.md

 Final scare notwithstanding, this was actually quite a fun exercise.
 In an existence increasingly dominated by meetings, it was great to dust off the coding side of my brain and try to solve a few problems!

-The most striking part of this is how the act of writing forced me to grapple with the subject matter more deeply.
-There's a version of this story where I "Frankenstein" some pieces of code together and the site works about the same as it does now.
-But sitting down to explain the blog's evaolution forced me to solidify my thoughts and ultimately meant that I understand the different elements much better than I would have otherwise.
+The most striking part for me is how the act of writing forced me to grapple with the subject matter more deeply.
+There's a version of this story where I cobble some pieces of code together and the site works about the same as it does now.
+But sitting down to explain the blog's evaolution forced me to solidify my thoughts and ultimately meant that I understand each element much better than I would have otherwise.

 My second big takeaway is to always stick to the assignment brief.
 While the motivation for choosing this path was to explore some new aspects of documentation, I made a mistake in getting too sidetracked by non-essential features.
 Making sure the core requirements of tags and comments were in place should have been my top priority.

 Github Pages and Jekyll are powerful blogging tools and a really interesting community has developed around them.
 Since writing this I've noticed some of the calling cards in other blogs, notably [in the code for https://idratherbewriting.com/](https://github.com/tomjoht/tomjoht.github.io).

 The Continuous Integration &#8308; aspect of building Github Pages is really interesting, and I've only just scratched the surface.
-Definitely something I will keep building on beyond this assignment!
+This is definitely something I will keep building on beyond this assignment!

 ## Footnotes